This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Radishes

-Spreads, like honey, jam, and jelly, will bring layers of extra flavor to every bite.
+- Spreads: Fill small bowls with honey, fig jam, and cranberry sauce to bring layers of extra flavor to every bite.
 Use a variety of sweet and savory spreads or just one kind if you have a theme in mind.

-A briny element is always welcome on a meat and cheese board.
-Include a small bowl of olives, pickled vegetables, cornichons, or marinated artichokes.
-Lastly, finish the board and fill in empty spaces with nuts, seeds, or other salty treats!
+- Briny things: A briny element is always welcome on a meat and cheese board.
+Include a small bowl of olives, pickled vegetables, or cornichons.

 How to assemble a fall meat and cheese board